GA Analytics GA Analytics

 To learn more about art and it's meaning and creativity, I would recommend the book ‘For my Legacy’ by the artist Carole Feuerman, who has motivated many people around the world through her story and art.
 She tells us about how she was inspired to become an artist as she loved paintings.
 She also tells us about how she never gave up on her dream to become an artist, as she started painting on the floor and decided to nurture her gift since the age of ten by perfecting different art techniques.
 She has founded the Carole A. Feuerman Sculpture Foundation, and her artworks are owned by 18 museums.
 She is also one of the three founding members of the hyper-realist movement that began in the late ’70s and still exists today.

-The Art of Sculpting by Carole
+The Art of Sculpting

 Carole+Working+in+Mineola+Studio+in+1981.jpg